Todd Howard

-Todd Andrew Howard (born 1970) is an American video game designer, director, and producer.
-He serves as director and executive producer at Bethesda Game Studios, where he has led the development of the Fallout and The Elder Scrolls series.
-He was also the game director for Starfield.
+Todd Andrew Howard (born 1970) is an American video game designer, director, and producer who serves as director and executive producer at Bethesda Game Studios.
+Joining the company in 1994, he has since led the development of The Elder Scrolls and Fallout series, as well as Starfield (2023).

 Early life and education

 Todd Andrew Howard was born in 1970 in Lower Macungie Township, Pennsylvania, to Ronald and Priscilla Howard.
 His elder brother, Jeffrey Mark Howard, later became the director of creative affairs for Disney, where he oversaw the production of Bambi II.
-He developed an interest in computers, particularly video games, at a very young age.
+Todd developed an interest in computers, particularly video games, at a very young age.
 Howard says the 1980s role-playing video games Wizardry and Ultima III: Exodus were inspirations for his future games.

 Howard attended Emmaus High School in Emmaus, Pennsylvania, where he graduated in 1989.
 He then attended the College of William & Mary in Williamsburg, Virginia, where he majored in business while taking computer classes for credit.
 He graduated from William and Mary in 1993, with a Bachelor of Business Administration degree.
 Howard later stated that a business major appeared as the easiest path through college.

 During the holiday break of his senior year in college, Howard obtained a copy of Wayne Gretzky Hockey (1988) by Bethesda Softworks in Rockville, Maryland.
 On Martin Luther King Jr. Day, he visited the offices of Bethesda Softworks, which he passed by on his commute to school.
 He asked for a job at the company but was rejected and told that he needed to finish school as a prerequisite.
 After graduating, he returned to Bethesda seeking a job, but was rejected again due to a lack of job opportunities then at the company.
 Howard then started working for a smaller game company in Yorktown, Virginia, which enabled him to visit several conventions like the Consumer Electronics Show, where he continued approaching Bethesda to request being hired.